shopsys/shopsys/docs/storefront/tailwind.md

 ## Usage of Tailwind classes outside of className prop

-It's not necessary but highly recommended to add these lines to the user settings for your IDE.
+It's not necessary, but highly recommended, to add these lines to the user settings in your IDE.

 ```json
   "tailwindCSS.experimental.classRegex": [